- Supporting passage of two successful ballot measures in November 2022: Question 1, the Fair Share Amendment, and Question 4 for Safer Roads.

 - Working with our allies to convene the Alliance for Community Health Integration, a coalition of public health, consumer advocacy, social service, and community organizations working to harness the power of the health care system to promote health equity and address the social needs of patients.

-- Passed legislation to create a Special Commission on Local Public Health which will allow the Commonwealth to strengthen the local public health system which provides essential protections for communities throughout the Commonwealth.
+- Passing legislation to create the Special Commission on Local Public Health, which will allow the Commonwealth to strengthen the local public health system and provide essential protections for all communities (2016).

-- Passed legislation to create the Massachusetts Food Trust program—increasing local retailers’ capacity to offer healthy, affordable foods in communities that need it most.
+- Passing legislation to create the Massachusetts Food Trust Program, which increases local retailers’ capacity to offer healthy, affordable foods in communities that need it most (2014).

-- Passage of the Active Streets Bill as part of the Transportation Bond Bill (2014), and securing commitment of $20 million from MassDOT to implement the program (2014).
+- Passing the Active Streets Bill as part of the Transportation Bond Bill (2014), and securing commitment of $20 million from MassDOT to implement the Complete Streets Program (2014).

-- Establishment of the Prevention and Wellness Trust Fund in cost containment legislation, funded at $60 million over 4 years (2012).
+- Establishing the Prevention and Wellness Trust Fund in cost containment legislation, funded at $60 million over 4 years (2012).